 - Become raised off of your skin

-- Have dark patches or start to grow
+- Have dark patches or multiple colors

 - More spots on parts of your body that get sunlight (like your hands, feet, face, and shoulders)